-Loyall, a small Harlan county town, grew up around a railroad switch yard in the 1920s.
-The town is just below the forks of the Cumberland River about a mile west of Harlan.
+Loyall is a Harlan county town just west of Harlan below the forks of the Cumberland River.
+It grew up around a railroad switch yard in the 1920s.
+The station at the yard was known as Shand, Shann, or Shonn.
+The origin of the name is unknown.
+The name Loyall may be after a railroad company official.
 Loyall was incorporated by 1924.
-The first post office opened in 1922 as Shonn, a local word for a rail siding, and was renamed Loyall in 1932, perhaps for a railroad company official.
+The post office opened in 1922 as Shonn and was renamed Loyall in 1932.
 The population in 2010 was 1,461.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER